Caplost/llm-test/README.md

 ## Architecture

 - **Go API Server**: Serves the static files and provides API endpoints
-- **Nginx**: Acts as a reverse proxy, handling HTTP requests and forwarding them to the Go API
+  - Built using Go 1.22's new ServeMux for modern routing
+  - Handles HTTP requests directly
+  - Includes middleware for CORS and logging

 ## Configuration